Donthave1/goodgamegang/README.md

 ## 4 Step of Validation
 1. Teach machine to understand what a human face is:
+Import pretrained model from Casscade Classifier (Haar Cascade)

 2. Teach machine how to classify a emotion:
+A Pretrained emotion classifier with dataset provided by Kaggle.
+The classifier reads gray scale image with 48 by 48 pixel resolution.

 3. How to find/detect faces via computer vision:
+Using pretrained model with cascade classifier.detectMultiScale, it read the entire image, and capture pixels that has the human faces components.
+It crops the bottom left Corner and the width and height of the detected object.

-4. How to identify the area to perform analysis on:
+4. How to identify the area to perform analysis and transform the data:
-5. Transformation on the image input:
+After capturing the face, we changed the image to gray scale, so we can compare the image at a normalized environment.
+The image must also be resize from your high resolution camera to 48 pixel by 48 pixel.
+The image information must also be digitalized so the the model could understand the image.
+First adding an array (Portfolio) to the pixels so the machine knows there's one image of 48 by 48 passing in.
+Then reshape with axis=-1 to tell the machine, each pixel has only 1 component, which is range by 0-255 for gray scale.

+The pixel is also normalized by dividing 255 so machine can compare facial features without noise.

-6. Predict (perform machine learning):
+5. Predict (perform machine learning):
+By inputing the (1,48,48,1) array into the Keras model, we are capable of computing the likelihood of our subject's emotion.

-7. Return result transform into visual:
+6. Return result transform into visual:
+For image analysis, return the emotion with highest likelihood.

+For video analysis, store all highest likelihood emotion in the database and graph all identified emotion as a pie chart

 ## 5 The Apps

-Hosting on Local machine using Flask
+Hosting on Local machine using Flask with video application as a separate app.
+The separate application updates a local database that will provide information for graphing on Flask.

 ## 6 About the Team